nelsonjchen/PassShout/README.md

 ## Interesting Usage

-* The App will request audio focus and pause playback of "music" temporarily.
-This can be actual music or a PSA welcoming guests and telling them to get their tickets out on a loop.
+* The App will request audio focus and pause playback of "background audio" temporarily.
+This can be music or a PSA telling guests to get their tickets out on a loop.
+This functionality was tested with VLC for Android and other music applications.

 ## Post-Usage

 * Uninstall the App after the event.
 The App is implemented in a low-power and efficient manner but the nature of its implementation means it can stay running unless uninstalled.